 The story of the Three Levels of Situational Awareness

 In 1995, engineer and US Air force Chief Scientist Dr. Mica Endsley penned the paper “Toward a theory of situation awareness in dynamic systems”.
 In the paper, Dr. Endsleys’ model illustrates three levels of situational awareness.
 This model serves as a functional map, illustrating her definition of Situational Awareness:

 “The perception of the elements in the environment within a volume of time and space, the comprehension of their meaning and the projection of their status in the near future”.
-These three levels are explained as follows:
+The three levels of situational awareness are: